Progressive multifocal leukoencephalopathy

 Tests may include:

-- Brain biopsy (rare)
+- Brain biopsy (in rare cases)

 - Cerebrospinal fluid test for the JCV